 - Additional screen sizes available: 75in, 65in, 55in, 50in, 43in

-The Samsung The Frame (2020) and bezel arrived in two separate carboard boxes, securely packed with compartmental packaging.
-They were both very light weight so can be easily manoeuvred into the room where you would like to set them up, and are also easy to unpack, too.
+The Samsung The Frame and bezel arrived in two separate cardboard boxes, securely packed with compartmental packaging.
+They were both very lightweight, so you can easily maneuver them into the room where you would like to set them up, and they are also easy to unpack.

-It was very easy to set up on our television stand.
-The supplied feet were fitted easily into place, and can be orientated landscape or portrait, should that suit your needs.
-The feet can be screwed in to either tilt back slightly or stand up vertically, depending on which viewing angle is preferable to you.
+It was straightforward to set up on our television stand.
+The supplied feet were fitted easily into place and can be orientated landscape or portrait, should that suit your needs.
+The feet can be screwed into either tilt back slightly or stand up vertically, depending on which viewing angle is preferable to you.

-The Frame is designed to appear like an artwork, and so is more suited to wall mounting and can be fixed flush to the wall to truly mimic a picture frame.
-There is a gallery of a half-a-dozen-or-so images which you can access for free, alternatively you can either buy more from the Samsung Art Store for £3.99 per month or upload and exhibit your own photography for all to see via Samsung's SmartThings app.
-Admittedly, we did not test uploading our own artwork or accessing the Art Store because the television was soon to go off to its next reviewers home but all the comments we've seen on retailer sites have been positive about this aspect so there's no obvious reason why it shouldn't work for you, too.
+The Frame is designed to appear like artwork and is more suited to wall mounting, and can be fixed flush to the wall to truly mimic a picture frame.
+There is a gallery of a half-a-dozen-or-so images, which you can access for free.
+Alternatively, you can buy more from the Samsung Art Store for £3.99 per month or upload and exhibit your photography for all to see via Samsung's SmartThings app.
+Admittedly, we did not test uploading our artwork or accessing the Art Store because the television was soon to go off to its following reviewers' homes.
+Still, all the comments we've seen on retailer sites have been positive about this aspect, so there's no apparent reason it shouldn't work for you.

-Another feature which Samsung have provided is a clever way to move the hubbub of cables that would need to find a way into the back of the TV: their OneConnect system is a single (albeit chunky) cable leading to a small box which provides the ports into which you can plug your cables.
-This leaves you free to place the OneConnect box, and associated cables into a more discreet location.
+Another feature that Samsung has provided is a clever way to move the hubbub of cables that would need to find a way into the back of the TV: their OneConnect system is a single (albeit chunky) cable leading to a small box that provides the ports into which you can plug your cables.
+This leaves you free to place the OneConnect box and associated wires in a more discreet location.

-Once the cables are all installed, on first switch-on, the on screen instructions are easy to follow to get the TV set up, and connected to your smartphone.
-It was seamless to connect to Samsung's SmartThings app which can be used to mirror and play your favourite videos, music, and photos on the screen.
+Once the cables are all installed, on the first switch-on, the on-screen instructions are easy to follow to get the TV set up and connected to your smartphone.
+After that, it was seamless to connect to Samsung's SmartThings app, which you can use to mirror and play your favorite videos, music, and photos on the screen.

-The picture quality when watching live TV is great.
-There are a few pre-set modes (we found “Natural” to be the most versatile), but there are many display settings available in the advanced menu, for you to tweak and adjust to your heart’s content.
+The picture quality when watching live TV is excellent.
+There are a few pre-set modes (we found “Natural” to be the most versatile), but many display settings are available in the advanced menu for you to tweak and adjust to your heart’s content.

-The picture is crisp and even when streaming via the inbuilt apps or casting from a smartphone, although it is at times a little dark, even with brightness on its highest setting.
+The picture is crisp and even when streaming via the inbuilt apps or casting from a smartphone, although it is sometimes a little dark, even with brightness on its highest setting.